fserb/canvas2D/spec/layers.md

 };
 ```

 Layers are created by calling `beginLayer()` on the context and terminated by calling `endLayer()`.
 The layer API does not use a separate layer context: any draw calls performed on the main context between calls to `beginLayer()` and `endLayer()` are considered part of that layer. `beginLayer()` and `endLayer()` are nestable, so layers can be created and drawn within layers.
 The context must therefore keep a stack of active layers and apply draw calls on the layer at the top of this stack.
+[See here](https://docs.google.com/document/d/1jeLn8TbCYVuFA9soUGTJnRjFqLkqDmhJElmdW3w_O4Q/edit#heading=h.35wlbbo9qx59) for an analysis of different API designs considered.

 Layers behave as if all the draw calls they contain are rendered on a separate texture.
 That texture is then rendered in the canvas (or the parent layer) with the drawing state of the context as it was when `beginLayer()` was called (e.g. globalAlpha, globalCompositeOperation, shadow, etc. are applied on the filter's result).

 Optionally, `beginLayer()` can be called with a filter as argument, in which case the layer's resulting texture will be rendered in the canvas using that filter.
 Filters can be specified as a string parsable as a [\<filter-value-list>](https://drafts.fxtf.org/filter-effects/#typedef-filter-value-list), or as a [CanvasFilter](https://github.com/whatwg/html/issues/5621) object (when that proposal lands).
+[See here](https://docs.google.com/document/d/1jeLn8TbCYVuFA9soUGTJnRjFqLkqDmhJElmdW3w_O4Q/edit#heading=h.52ab2yqq661g) for an analysis of alternatives considered.

 `beginLayer()` and `endLayer()` save and restore the full current state of the context, similarly to `save()` and `restore()`. `beginLayer()`/`endLayer()` and `save()`/`restore()` must therefore operate on the same stack, which must keep track of both the layers and rendering state nesting.